belucien/R-Studio/README.md

 Does R² align with these metrics?

   While R² is moderate, it is reasonable for this type of application.
-The logistic regression model's performance metrics (sensitivity, specificity, and AUC) complement the R² and indicate that the model is suitable for        prediction, even though there is room for improvement in explanatory power.
+The logistic regression model's performance metrics (sensitivity, specificity, and AUC) complement the R² and indicate that the model is suitable for        prediction.